microsoft/fabricrealtimelab/modules/module07b.md

 ![Create Relationship](../images/module07/semantic-model-lakehouse-1.png)

-Once complete, the model should look like the image below; verify the relationships are configured properly:
+Once complete, the model should look like the image below; verify the relationships are configured properly with the correct many to one cardinality, cross-filter direction set to both, and Assume referential integrity is set to *Yes*:

 ![Verify Relationships](../images/module07/semantic-model-lakehouse-2.png)